thealidev/UniversalPlanToken-Core/token.md

-## Token Main Source Code Is Inside Token Folder ..
+## There Is No Token Source Code Because It Is Created With FUSE Studio ..